shrfh/JS-Project/README.md

 ```

 As shown above is our HTML file where we write the body of our code.
-In here are the buttons needed in the Image Editor webpage.
-A slider is also added for us to increase or decrease the amount of the filter button we selected.
+The website's contents will be contained within the HTML: buttons for rotation and filter options, as well as a slider for changing the value of the selected filter

-Next, let us do the CSS file.
+Next, lets move onto the CSS file.

 # CSS
 ```